Offshore vs onshore: Advantages and disadvantages

 Onshore advantage #2: Easier collaboration

-It’s no surprise that collaborating with an onsite and onshore team is easier.
-Everyone is within reach and all of the team is working in the same place and at the same time.
+Unsurprisingly, collaborating with an onsite and onshore team is easier.
+Everyone is within reach, and the team works simultaneously in the same place.

 The morale of onsite teams is higher than that of offshore teams.
-As research shows that camaraderie is stronger when the teammates are physically present.
+Research shows that camaraderie is stronger when the teammates are physically present.

 Onshore disadvantage #2: Higher overhead costs

-Offshore teams are, no doubt, one of the most cost-effective teams out there—next in line would be remote workers and freelancers.
+Offshore teams are undoubtedly one of the most cost-effective teams out there—next in line would be remote workers and freelancers.

 If there’s one disadvantage that onshore companies can tackle right away, it’s the higher overhead cost.

-For instance, if a company went onshore again, they have to hire (or re-hire) local talents from their location.
-They’ll need to invest time, effort, and money in sourcing, interviewing, hiring, training, and onboarding.
+For instance, if a company goes onshore again, it must hire (or re-hire) local talents from its location.
+It will need to invest time, effort, and money in sourcing, interviewing, hiring, training, and onboarding.

-Not to mention the cost of physically expanding the production floor too.
-While both onshore and offshore companies offer the same services, offshore fees are much more cheaper compared to onshore.
+Not to mention the cost of physically expanding the production floor.
+While both onshore and offshore companies offer the same services, offshore fees are much cheaper compared to onshore.

 Is nearshoring still relevant?

-Nearshoring has led some countries to offer subsidies for businesses located in neighboring regions so they can meet those costs and retain growth at home.
+Nearshoring has led some countries to offer subsidies for businesses in neighboring regions to meet those costs and retain growth at home.

-One prime example of it is the US and Canada nearshoring to Mexico, Colombia, Peru, and other countries in South America.
-Another one would be UK-based companies nearshoring their business processes to Ukraine, Poland, and other eastern European countries.
+One prime example is the US and Canada, which are nearshoring to Mexico, Colombia, Peru, and other countries in South America.

 Business process outsourcing companies, mostly known as BPOs, are service providers.
 They assist businesses and corporations in offshoring and outsourcing their internal activities.

 As we all know, BPO companies come by the dozen.
-It’s really up to the parent company to choose which one they would partner with.
+The parent company chooses which one to partner with.

 Why onshoring is more expensive than offshoring